By Marian Paulette

 What should I put in a homemade care package?

 When you are creating a DIY care package, deciding what to add is the fun part!
-If you are making one to send to your college student or young adult child, then you’ll definitely want to check out this post: Show ’em the Love: 30 Ideas for Creating College Care Packages.
+If you are making one to send to your college student or young adult child, then you’ll definitely want to check out these posts: Show ’em the Love: 30 Ideas for Creating College Care Packages and College Care Packages for Finals.
 It’s filled with several tried and true items college kids both need and want.
 It also includes resources and printables for streamlining the process.

 While it might seem counterintuitive to the creative process, the first decision you need to make is not what you will put inside your care package but rather what size box you want to use for shipping.
 In many ways, what goes inside is the easy part once you have the box figured out.

 However, here are a few quick and easy ideas for you using the small, medium and large Priority Mail Flat Rate shipping boxes from the United States Postal Service.
 If you’re interested in controlling your shipping costs, using these flat rate boxes really is the way to go.

 Themed DIY care package ideas

 Small care package: It’s Your Birthday, No Prob-llama!